justinsilvestre/hanlib/README.md

 # current focus

 The current focus is to transcribe + format the content of the 1927 textbook _Introduction to Literary Chinese_ by J. Brandt.
 This book is in the public domain in the US.
-You can access a digitized copy from a US IP address here: https://babel.hathitrust.org/cgi/pt?id=ucbk.ark:/28722/h23r0qb76
+You can access a digitized copy from a US IP address here:

+- This copy hosted on archive.org is missing some pages and has some early pages cut off, but the pages are generally with fewer manual markings. https://archive.org/details/introductiontoli00branuoft
+- This scanned copy from HathiTrust is complete but has lots of pencil notes, which make OCR more difficult. https://babel.hathitrust.org/cgi/pt?id=ucbk.ark:/28722/h23r0qb76

+The biggest challenge at the moment is transcribing the portions in mixed Chinese/Latin script.
+OCR tools can automate some of the process, but not all of it.
+If you have time, please consider helping out by transcribing the remaining "Vocabulary" and "Notes" chapters listed [here](./docs/brandt.md).

 ## texts &nbsp;&nbsp;[![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]